jestasjovin/unyamajs/README.md

 - I'm attempting to build a front end web application framework motivated by react and angular
 - For now lets go with the basics

+---

+## Technologies

-- Technology used is Typescript
+- Typescript
+- Vite for fast production builds

 ---